Elizabeth Cady Stanton: Childhood and family background

+Her aunt Sarah Cady Eaton (1780-1816) was the second wife of botanist, geologist, and educator Amos Eaton, who was, among many other interests, a proponent of scientific education for women.
+Amos Beebe Eaton (1806-1877), Hezekiah Hulbert Eaton (1809-1832), and other of her Eaton cousins shared their father's interest in botany.
+Stanton was also related to the Eatons through her older sister Harriet Eliza Cady Eaton (1810-1894), who married her first cousin Daniel Cady Eaton (1804-1855), and therefore Stanton was the aunt of their son, Yale art historian Daniel Cady Eaton (1837-1912).

 Elizabeth was the seventh of eleven children, six of whom died before reaching full adulthood, including all of the boys.
 Her mother, exhausted by giving birth to so many children and the anguish of seeing so many of them die, became withdrawn and depressed.
-Tryphena (1804-1891), the oldest daughter, together with her husband Edward Bayard, assumed much of the responsibility for raising Elizabeth and her siblings Eleazor (1806-1826), Harriet (1810-1891), Margaret (1817-1902), and Catherine (1820-1899).
+Tryphena (1804-1891), the oldest daughter, together with her husband Edward Bayard, assumed much of the responsibility for raising Elizabeth and her siblings Eleazor (1806-1826), Harriet, Margaret (1817-1902), and Catherine (1820-1899).

 In her memoir, Eighty Years & More, Stanton said there were three African-American manservants in her household when she was young.
 Researchers have determined that one of them, Peter Teabout, was a slave and probably remained so until all enslaved people in New York state were freed on July 4, 1827.
 Stanton recalled him fondly, saying that she and her sisters attended the Episcopal church with Teabout and sat with him in the back of the church rather than in front with the white families.